 Titanium can be alloyed with iron, aluminum, vanadium, and molybdenum to produce strong, lightweight alloys for aerospace (jet engines, missiles, and spacecraft), military, industrial processes (chemicals and petrochemicals, desalination plants, pulp, and paper), automotive, marine, human implants, and other applications.
 In addition to low density and high specific strength, another important advantage of titanium alloy is its good corrosion resistance.
 However, in the actual production environment, titanium alloys still undergo different kinds of corrosion.
 In this post, you’re going to learn 4 different corrosion types of titanium metal.

 Titanium has no pitting corrosion in most salt solutions, but pitting corrosion is prone to occur in non-aqueous solutions and boiling high-concentration chloride solutions.
-The halogen ions in the solution corrode the passive film (titanium oxide) on the titanium surface, and then pitting corrosion occurs when the halogen ions diffuse into the interior of titanium.
+The halogen ions in the solution corrode the passive film (titanium oxide) on the titanium surface, and then pitting corrosion occurs when the halogen ions diffuse into the interior of the titanium.
 Some organic media also pitting with titanium alloys in halogen solutions.
-Pitting corrosion of titanium alloys in halogen solutions generally occurs in high concentration and high temperature environments.
+Pitting corrosion of titanium alloys in halogen solutions generally occurs in high-concentration and high-temperature environments.

 Titanium alloys are prone to contact corrosion in the following two types of media: the first type is tap water, salt solution, seawater, atmosphere, HNO3, acetic acid, etc. The second type is H2SO4, HCl, and the like.
 Anodic treatment is usually used to form a modified layer on the surface of the substrate to hinder contact corrosion.